kwokmun/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

+The mean and median differ from the estimates of the first part of the assignment in that the values now are a bit higher.
+The mean and median are also much closer to each other than the estimates.
+By imputing the missing values, we're are able to provide better estimates based on historical data.

 ## Are there differences in activity patterns between weekdays and weekends?

 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.